Cheapest Porsche: What to Buy on Every Budget

 Final Thoughts

-A cheap Porsche is never truly cheap.
+Cheap Porsche ownership is never truly cheap.
 The purchase price is just the entry ticket.
-Maintenance, parts, and specialist labor cost the same whether you paid $20,000 or $200,000 for the car.
+Maintenance, parts, and specialist labor cost the same across all models whether you paid $20,000 or $200,000 for the car.

-That said, the 996 and 997 Carrera remain two of the best performance car values in the world.
+That said, the 996 and 997 Carrera remain two of the best performance models in the world for value.
 For the price of a new Camry, you can own a flat-six, rear-engine sports car with one of the most recognizable silhouettes in automotive history.

-Buy the best example you can afford, not the cheapest one you can find.
+Buy the best example you can afford in the current market, not the cheapest one you can find.
 Get a pre-purchase inspection.
 Check the service records.
 And budget for maintenance before you sign anything.

 For more on buying used, read our used 911 buying breakdown.